 Last but not least, good friends are hard to come by.
 That’s why you don’t need a lot of them.
 Being social and knowing a lot of people is great, and if you can handle having many incredible friendships, well, that’s completely awesome.
 However, many people are very active and have busy lives, needing to put their focus and attention on many different things.
 Therefore, to invest in many friendships isn’t always something that’s in their best interest.

 I personally think it’s great to have as many good friends as you can handle.
 That means if you can be a great friend to one, two, or even three people, that’s great!
 You don’t need a lot of great friends.
 One or two great friends is plenty if you ask me.
-A lot of acquaintances maybe, and it’s definitely good to know a lot of people and to be friendly to all.
+Many acquaintances perhaps, and it’s definitely good to know a lot of people and to be friendly to all.
 Although, when it comes to having good friends that last, it’s most important to have quality friendships with good people.
 Which is why you should invest in the types of friends who you know in your heart will not only stick around, but who will lift you up in life, bring out your best side, and be a good friend right back.